 In this world full of external factors, we are enticed with unhealthy foods and unhealthy habits.
 We are exposing our teeth to a variety of bad habits.
 We do not realize how risky these activities are until you caught yourself having cracked teeth.
 Dealing with this kind of problem can be challenging.
 Of course, you can’t attend meetings or go to malls, or see your friends this weekend.
 In short, you are more likely to cancel your activities because of this embarrassing condition.

 A Closer Look at the Causes

 - Teeth Grinding and Clenching: A very common cause of misalignment or cracked teeth.
-One contributing factor of teeth grinding are the mental problems and the stress.
+One contributing factor of teeth grinding is the mental problems and stress.
 When you are stressed, your body will release tension even when you are sleeping.
 Some people may even snore.